Bengkulu (city): History

+During the 1930s, Sukarno was exiled to Bengkulu by the Dutch colonial government.
+During his stay, he met Fatmawati, who later became his wife and Indonesia’s first First Lady.

+After Indonesian independence, Bengkulu initially became part of South Sumatra Province before officially becoming the capital of the newly established Bengkulu Province in 1968 under Law No. 9 of 1967.
+Since then, the city has developed as the administrative, economic, and educational center of the province.

 Geography

-The region is at low elevation and can have swamps.
-In the mid-19th century, malaria and related diseases were common.
-Bengkulu lies near the Sunda Fault and is prone to earthquakes and tsunamis.
-The June 2000 Enggano earthquake killed at least 100 people.
-A recent report predicts that Bengkulu is "at risk of inundation over the next few decades from undersea earthquakes predicted along the coast of Sumatra" A series of earthquakes struck Bengkulu in September 2007, killing 13 people.

-Bengkulu City has an area of 151.70 km ^{2} and is located on the west coast of Sumatra island, with the province having a coastline of about 525 km in length.
-The area of this city lies parallel to the mountains of Bukit Barisan and face to face with the Indian Ocean.
+Bengkulu is located on the western coast of the island of Sumatra, facing the Indian Ocean.
+The city covers an area of approximately 151.72 square kilometres and lies along a coastal plain bordered by the Bukit Barisan mountain range to the east.

+The city is situated near the Sunda megathrust, making it vulnerable to earthquakes and tsunamis.
+Due to its location along the western coast of Sumatra, the region is considered one of Indonesia’s areas most vulnerable to seismic activity and potential tsunami hazards.

 Administrative districts

-The City of Bengkulu comprised eight administrative districts (kecamatan) at the time of the 2010 Census, but subsequently, a ninth district (Singaran Pati) was formed out of the northwest half of the existing Gading Cempaka District.
-The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid-2024.
-The table also includes the numbers of administrative villages (all classed as urban kelurahan) in each district and its postcodes.
+The City of Bengkulu comprised 8 administrative districts (kecamatan) at the time of the 2010 Census, but subsequently, the 9th district (Singaran Pati) was formed out of the northwest half of the existing Gading Cempaka District.
+The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
+The table also includes the numbers of urban villages (kelurahan) in each district and its postcodes.